p-b-j/census-das-container/docs/INTERNAL_OVERVIEW.md

         if '|' in line:
             return inst.parse_piped_line(line)
         ```
+    * `das_decennial/programs/s3cat.py`
+        * Replace this file with the version in `census2020-das-e2e/s3cat.py` which allows for concatenation of files on the local disk
     * `das_decennial/programs/sparse.py`
         * In `multiSparse.__init__` add the line `self.size = array.size` for both the `np.ndarray` case and the `ss.csr_matrix` case of the `isinstance` checks (should be added twice).
     * `das_decennial/programs/writer/mdf2020writer.py`